joosy/guides/guides/elements-events-and-filters.md

 Then open `pages/posts/index.js.coffee` and add `comments_count` element declaration right after `@view`

-    elements: { comments_count: '.comments_count' }
+    elements:
+      commentsCount: '.comments_count'

-So we have just defined the `@comments_count` element.
+So we have just defined the `@commentsCount` element.
 Remember, we want comments counter to be hidden by default?
 Add following CSS rule to `app/assets/stylesheets/posts.css.scss`

     .comments_count {
       display: none;